GeoMOER/geoAI/docs/units/_unit04/unit04-02-02_EX_unet.md

   caption: "Image: ulrichstill [CC BY-SA 2.0 DE] via [wikimedia.org](https://commons.wikimedia.org/wiki/File:Tuebingen_Streuobstwiese.jpg)"
 ---

-Deep learning and spatial patterns

-<!--more-->

-## U-Net

-Now we are ready to define a unet.
+Now we are ready to define a U-Net.
 Don´t get frightened of by the length of this code section.
 Even if it might look scary at first glance the structure of the individual layers is actually quite repetitive.

+<!--more-->

 ```r